 A blazing, burning, blistering sensation in your stomach, chest and throat - does it sound familiar?
 It shouldn’t be.
 It might be an uncomfortable yet persistent problem, or it could be genuinely debilitating.
 Either way, it’s about time you do something about it.

 You’re not going to have the same experience with acid reflux as the next man, but with plenty of treatments on the market, there’ll be something that works for you.
 If you’ve got persistent acid reflux, then an acid reflux treatment plan could be your saving grace, or you might just need a few doses of acid reflux medication.
-Selecting the right foods and avoiding the habits which fire up your stomach acids could accelerate the alleviation of your symptoms.
+Selecting the right foods and avoiding the habits that fire up your stomach acids could accelerate the alleviation of your symptoms.

 What is acid reflux?